waqarabbas123/React-Netflix-Clone/README.md

-Using the library of javascript react js.I can make a clone website of netflix
+Clone website of netflix using the react  js.